-Before joining the Council, Nandi was a Senior Fellow at the Center for Disease Dynamics, Economics, & Policy in Washington, DC.
-He also previously has served as the Associate Director of Research at the Tata Centre for Development at the University of Chicago and as a visiting scholar at the Public Health Foundation of India.
+Before joining the Council, Nandi was a senior fellow at the Center for Disease Dynamics, Economics, & Policy (now One Health Trust) in Washington, DC.
+He also previously served as the associate director of research at the Tata Centre for Development at the University of Chicago and as a visiting scholar at the Public Health Foundation of India.

 Nandi received his PhD in economics from the University of California, Riverside.